 Lodging Reservations: While Virginia and Kentucky State Parks are sister organizations of Breaks, Breaks is operated independently by the Breaks Interstate Park Commission.
-In 2012, Breaks Park partnered with Virginia State Parks to facilitate online and call in reservations.
 100% of the revenues from your visit remain at Breaks Park for operations and improvements.
 Neither state receives revenues from your stay.
-Reservations for camping, cabins, hotel rooms, cottages and picnic shelters can be made by calling the Park Reservation Center weekdays 9 a.m. to 5 p.m. at 1-800-933-PARK (7275).
+Reservations for camping, cabins, hotel rooms, cottages and picnic shelters can be made by calling our front office at (276) 865-4413 ext.
+3201.
 Reservations can be made up to 11 months in advance.
-We do not generally accept same-day reservations.
-Payments must be made in full to the Reservation Center within 14 days after the reservation is made or prior to the arrival, whichever is sooner.
-The Reservation Counselor will give the payment due date at the time the reservation is made.
 Reservations can also be made online by clicking here.
 Web reservations require credit card payment at time of the reservation.

 Payments can be made by American Express, Discover, MasterCard or VISA over the phone (by the card-holder only) or by check or money order (online reservations are by credit card only).
 Checks and money orders should be made payable to Virginia State Parks and mailed to: Department of Conservation and Recreation, Virginia State Parks Reservation Center, P.O.
 Box 29865, Richmond, VA 23242.
 Checks and money orders will not be accepted at the park, only by mailing them to the address above.
 A non-refundable $5 transaction fee is charged for all overnight rentals.
 The fee covers the entire stay, regardless of length.